 With a true value of less than $3 million, the Indians are paying Smith as if he’s worth about half a win above replacement (assuming a conversion rate of $5 million per WAR).
 That seems like a short sell considering FanGraphs had him at 1.2 WAR in 2011—and that’s based on FIP, which given his history of outperforming his peripherals probably underestimates his talent.

 Baseball-Reference put him at 2.1 WAR last year; a similar performance in 2012 would provide the Indians with about $11 million worth of production, or more than six times his just-agreed-upon salary.
 Talk about a solid return on investment.

 I’m not saying Smith will repeat his 2011 season.
 The difference between his ERA and DIPS numbers was even greater than usual, suggesting that some fortuitous luck was in play, and no mortal can be expected to sustain a HR/FB rate of 2 percent.
 But even given the inherent volatility of bullpen arms, it’s quite reasonable to assume that he’ll be a quality pitcher again in 2012, and if he’s half the pitcher he was in 2011 he’ll still be a bargain.

 Smith isn’t the kind of impact player who could lift the Indians into first place next year, and his contract isn’t as outrageously team-friendly as, say, Evan Longoria‘s or Matt Moore‘s.
 But $1.75 million is definitely a very good price for a pitcher like Smith.

-Topics: Joe Smith
+Tags: Joe Smith